 You’ll only see project settings when you transition a project.

-When you transition an item, you can choose where you want to save your new files.
+When you transition, you can choose where you want to save your new files.

-New Folder Name: Enter a new folder name for transitioned items folder.
+- New Folder Name: Enter a new folder name where the transitioned items will go.

-Location: Select where you want to put the new folder.
-If no folder is selected, it will be placed in the root directory.
+- Location: Select where you want to put the new folder.
+If no folder is selected, it will be placed in the main Files directory.